Skip to content

 Swn y Coed

-This family friendly garden started from a blank canvas 7 years ago, initially laid to lawn.
+This family friendly garden started from a blank canvas eight years ago, initially laid to lawn.
 Raised vegetable beds were installed and a 75m natural hedge planted along the side boundary to encourage wildlife.
 This was supplemented with fruit trees, flower and herb borders to attract insects.
 The lawn provides a clearing to the surrounding forestry attracting a variety of birds.

 Owner Info